-Life is not always fair, and bad things happen to good people.
-Like serious money problems.
+Life is not always fair, and bad things happen to good people, like serious money problems.

 If you’re like most people I visit with during a debt consultation, you’ve experienced some loss of sleep and some “marital discussions” about your debt problems.
 Most likely, you’ve experienced some debt collection harassment.
 Get some peace of mind by learning about all of your options and getting your questions answered.

 I recommend that you look at all of your options, including ones that you don’t think you would like.
 Try to imagine where you’d be with each option 3 to 5 years later, then pick the option that’s best for you.
 That way, you have no regrets about the solution you picked.